ClementNerma/Rave/docs/books/hybrid.md

 }; // ERROR because `NotWorking` does not implement `ConvertibleToString`
 ```

-Here are some examples of constrainted templates:
+Here are some examples of constrained templates:

 ```sn
 T extends SomeClass;